Perforation vs Die Cutting: Key Differences, Uses and OEM Process Tips

 Key concernShape accuracy and edge qualityTear strength and spacing control

-Production riskPoor fit, burrs, difficult peelingTears too easily or not easily enough
+Production riskPoor fit, burrs or difficult peelingTearing too easily or not tearing cleanly

 A die-cut part is usually designed to be used as a component.